 Terror of Mechagodzilla is definitely one of my favourite Godzilla movies and Titanosaurus I always felt was a rather interesting monster.
 On the surface he looks like just another big Dinosaur, but he always seemed more frightening because he was somewhat more vicious than some of the Big G’s other enemies.
 We saw him do things like kick Godzilla when he was down on the ground, go out of his way to trample small children to death and his roar almost sounded like an evil laugh!

 I also think Titanosaurus benefited from the fact that the film he was in had a much better story, as well as a darker, more serious tone.

-Whilst other Godzilla enemies like Spiga and Ebirah were generally portrayed in a silly if still fun way, Titanosaurus was treated more seriously.
-You only have to watch his first confrontation with Godzilla, which is a superbly directed scene that really makes you feel like you are watching two powerful, immense beasts clashing rather than just two blokes in rubber suits.
+Whilst other Godzilla enemies like Spiga and Ebirah were generally portrayed in a silly, if still fun way.
+Titanosaurus was treated more seriously.
+You only have to watch his first confrontation with Godzilla to see how.
+It is a superbly directed scene that really makes you feel like you are watching two powerful, immense beasts clashing rather than just two blokes in rubber suits.

 Overall I’d rank Titanosaurus as being the best villain from the original Godzilla series after King Ghidorah and Mecha Godzilla.
 I like Rodan, Anguirus and Mothra better as allies of Godzilla than as his enemies.